 “Engagement stems from core energy, as measured by one’s E-Factor, and in order to make effective changes to workforce engagement, core energy must be shifted from catabolic to anabolic,” explains Luke Iorio, an iPEC Board Member.
 “Our Core Energy Coaching™ Process, guided by the framework of Energy Leadership™, is designed to shift energy levels so that an authentic playing field emerges, productivity soars, and employee disengagement becomes obsolete.”

 Invest in Your Employees and Your Business Today

 iPEC offers highly successful and powerful coach-centric leadership engagement training to corporations, organizations, governments, law enforcement agencies, and non-profit organizations around the world. iPEC has earned recognition by Leadership Excellence Magazine as one of the Top Leadership Development Programs.

 Want a taste?
 Imagine having the tools and skills you need as a leader to help your team consistently exceed the goals you’ve set for them!
 Download How to Lead a Team—our definitive guide to enhancing team performance through coach-centric leadership—and take your first step toward becoming a new kind of leader and change-maker.

 About Zajonc Corporation

 Zajonc Corporation is a nationwide evaluation company that was established in 2000.
-Zajonc Corporation provides a comprehensive array of program evaluation services to include evaluation design, logic model development, basic to complex statistical analysis and psychometric services.
-Zajonc Corporation works with for-profit and nonprofit organizations, cities, counties, schools and universities from New York to California.
+Zajonc provides a comprehensive array of program evaluation services to include evaluation design, logic model development, basic-to-complex statistical analysis, and psychometric services.
+Zajonc works with for-profit and nonprofit organizations, cities, counties, schools, and universities from New York to California.